aws-samples/multimodal-rag-on-slide-decks/Blog3-Comparison-of-Approaches/README.md

 ##### Evaluation
 A precise response for each question in the manifest is recorded and compared to the ground truth provided by SlideVQA.

-<I> Note: We used Claude 3 Sonnet instead of LLaVA 1.5-7b as mentioned in Part 1.
-The approach remains the same embed first and infer later, the model that compiles the final response is changed for simplicity. </I>
+<I> Note: We used Claude 3 Sonnet instead of LLaVA 1.5-7b as mentioned in the solution for Part 1.
+The approach remains the same, embed first and infer later, just the model that compiles the final response is changed for simplicity. </I>

 Using approach 1, we received about 60% accurate results to the questions in the manifest.

 #### Approach 2 (infer first, embed later)

-Slide decks are converted into pdf images, one per slide, and passed to the Claude 3 Sonnet model to generate text description.
+Slide decks are converted into pdf images, one per slide, and passed to the Claude 3 Sonnet model to generate a text description.
 The description is sent to the Titan Text Embeddings model to generate vector embeddings with 1,536 dimensions.
 The embeddings are ingested into OpenSearch Serverless index via OSI pipeline.

 Each question is converted into embeddings using the Titan Text Embeddings model and an OpenSearch vector search is performed using these embeddings.
 We performed a k-nearest neighbor (knn) search to retrieve the most relevant embedding matching the question.
 The metadata of the response from OpenSearch index contains the image description corresponding to the most relevant slide.

-Claude 3 Sonnet uses a prompt created by combining the question and the image description to respond with a precise answer.
+We create a prompt with the question and the image description and pass it to Claude 3 Sonnet to receive a precise answer.

 ##### Evaluation
 A precise response for each question in the manifest is recorded and compared to the ground truth provided by SlideVQA.

-With approach 2, infer first and embed later, we received 48% accurate results on the sample manifest.
+With approach 2, infer first and embed later, we received 48% accurate results for questions in our sample manifest.

 #### Conclusion

 Our random selection of slide decks covered a wide variety of industries including retail, healthcare, academic, technology, personal, travel etc. The embeddings were all ingested into a single index.
-The final prompt to Claude 3 included instructions to provide a precise answer in fewer words to compare it with the source of truth.
-We assume the results will be more accurate and elaborate with your datasets and prompts.
+The final prompt to Claude 3 Sonnet included instructions to provide a precise answer in as few words as possible to compare with the source of truth.
+We assume the results maybe more accurate with your datasets since they belong to a specific category.
+You may also receive elaborate responses based on your prompts.

 ### Pricing

 Pricing is dependent on the modality, provider, and model used.
 Please refer to the detailed public pricing for Amazon Bedrock [here](https://aws.amazon.com/bedrock/pricing/).
-We use the On-Demand and Batch pricing mode.
+We use the On-Demand and Batch pricing mode in our analysis.
 It allows you to use FMs on a pay-as-you-go basis without having to make any time-based term commitments.
 For text-generation models, you are charged for every input token processed and every output token generated.
 For embeddings models, you are charged for every input token processed.

 The below table shows price per question for each approach.